d2l-ai/d2l-en/chapter_linear-networks/api.md

 a = A()
 ```

-Next we define the method `do` as we normally would, but not in class `A`'s scope.
-Instead, we decorate this function by `add_to_class` with class `A` as its argument.
-In doing so, the method is able to access the member variables of `A` as we would expect if it had been defined as part of `A`'s definition.
-Let's see what happens when we invoke it for the instance `a`.
+Next we can retroactively add the method `do`.
+While the body of the method looks as it normally might,
+this method definition occurs outside
+of the scope of A's class definition.
+To apply `do` to `A`, we need only to apply
+the `add_to_class` decorator, supplying `A` as its argument.
+This is sufficient for all objects of type `A`
+to access this method, including those already instantiated, as follows:

 ```{.python .input}
 %%tab all